Ricardo Baiano

 Ricardo Santos Lago (born 10 September 1980), best known as Ricardo Baiano, is a retired professional football midfielder who is currently the Youth Academy Manager of FC Krasnodar.
 Born in Brazil, he represented the Bosnia and Herzegovina national team.

-Playing career
+Club career

+Ricardo Baiano began playing football with PSTC.
+He would eventually play in Bosnia and Herzegovina and Russia.

-International
+International career

-He has played once for the Bosnia and Herzegovina national football team, coming on as a second half substitute for Elvir Baljić in a World Cup qualification game against Serbia and Montenegro on 9 October 2004.
+Born in Brazil, Baiano played once for the Bosnia and Herzegovina national team, coming on as a second-half substitute for Elvir Baljić in a World Cup qualification game against Serbia and Montenegro on 9 October 2004.

-Management & coaching career
+Managerial and coaching career

 In May 2013, Baiano was appointed as Youth Academy Manager of his former club FC Krasnodar.

 Personal life

 Ricardo Baiano was born in Ilhéus, a major city located in the southern coastal region of Bahia, Brazil, 430 km south of Salvador, the state's capital.
 His brother, Wagner Santos Lago is also a footballer.